Home » Guides » From Razz to HORSE: Exploring Mixed Poker Game Variants

 4. Seven-Card Stud

-This American classic rewards players who can maintain strong memory and read board textures.
-Players are dealt seven cards, three of which are hidden, and must make the best five-card hand.
+It’s essential to learn how to play 7-Card Stud if you want to get into mixed games.
+This all-American classic rewards players who can maintain strong memory and read board textures.
+Over an entire game, players are dealt seven cards, three of which are hidden, and must make the best five-card hand.
+There are no community cards, so observation and recall are key tools.

 5. Stud Eight-or-Better